 - Faculty & Staff

-As an educational institution, Fredonia is committed to maintaining a campus environment where all members of the academic community are able to work and pursue collegial study in an atmosphere of mutual respect, civility and trust.
+As an educational institution, the State University of New York at Fredonia is committed to maintaining a campus environment where all members of the academic community are able to work and pursue collegial study in an atmosphere of mutual respect, civility and trust.
 Any violation of this trust damages the institution’s educational mission by undermining the freedoms of inquiry and expression.
-We must make it unmistakably clear to every member of the faculty and academic staff, to every employee and every student that sexual harassment will not be tolerated here on this campus.
+We must make it unmistakably clear to every member of the faculty and academic staff, to every employee and every student that sexual harassment and discrimination will not be tolerated here on this campus.

 As a form of discrimination, sexual harassment is a violation of both federal and New York State laws, including Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and New York Human Rights Act of 1982.